Best travel eSIM for New Zealand in 2026

 Sources and retrieval dates

 Every factual claim about New Zealand's networks, KYC position, currency, capital and region on this page is sourced below.
-Brand plan pricing is checked per brand and stays pending until then.
+Brand plan pricing is sourced per brand where the brand publishes it.
 All sources retrieved 30 May 2026.

 - [1] Wikipedia, List of mobile network operators of the Asia Pacific region, retrieved 30 May 2026.
 New Zealand operators: Spark (~2.46M, May 2019, NZX: SPK); One NZ (~2.538M, July 2019, owned by Infratil); 2degrees (~1.41M, May 2019, Voyage Australia), with ownership, spectrum bands and 4G/5G technology.